 This products is free for those who attended FNCE® 2019.

 Social media posts of school meals from around the world generate millions of online hits – with very little understanding of real-world challenges of feeding millions of children at school.
 This panel of international school nutrition experts will highlight ways that food and nutrition professionals share global concerns and strategies for overcoming obstacles.
 Speakers will discuss recent research into the effects of school meals and also report on successful approaches to reducing food waste and supporting sustainability at school, in homes and throughout the community.
-They will focus on commonalities across continents and the ways that dietetics professionals can learn from one another.
+They will focus on commonalities across continents and the ways that nutrition and dietetics professionals can learn from one another.
 This session is designed for attendees in all areas of practice by exploring ways that all RDNs and DTRs can support strong school meals and nutrition education in their communities by thinking globally, acting locally and working strategically.

 Planned with the School and Nutrition Services DPG